 (2) All emergency measures must be confirmed or revoked by the Parliament at the earliest time possible.
 The President is bound by the Parliaments' decisions.

-The parliamentary Ombudsman safeguards fundamental rights and liberties and controls the compliance of all Commonwealth powers with the provisions of this Constitution.
+The Parliamentary Speaker safeguards fundamental rights and liberties and controls the compliance of all Commonwealth powers with the provisions of this Constitution.